LTUC/amman-python-401d3/class-12/README.md

 ## Learning Objectives
-Data analysis techniques with pandas
+Basic familiarity with pandas and dataframes
 ### Students will be able to
+Create dataframes from in memory data and from csv files Analyse data using dataframes methods
 #### Describe and Define

 - Power of Data Frames